 “Pezao” means Big Foot in Portuguese, the name was given by Bernardo Treco from the Gracie Tijuca academy (where Vinny trained).
 Magalhaes was only 14 years old at the time and his feet were disproportionate when compared to his still developing body frame, thus the name

-- Brazilian National Silver Medallist (2003 purple belt);
+- Brazilian National Championship Runner-up (2003 purple belt)

 Weight Division: Peso Pesado (94kg-207lbs) or Super Pesado (100kg-221lbs)

 Association/Team: Was linked in with Gracie Tijuca and Gracie Humaitá, in the US he has fought for Team Quest and Cesar Gracie.

 Vinny Magalhaes Biography